-This paper studies changes in parliamentary members' party affiliations in nations across the world.
-It examines the extent of party change; how this phenomenon has been studied; why some scholars favor banning parliamentary party switching; why politicians have legislated against party defections; the extent of such legislation; and the consequences of such bans for political parties and party systems.
-It reveals that anti-defection laws are rare in established democracies but common in developing democracies.
-There, anti-defection laws are often defended as temporary measures to consolidate a chaotic party system.
-However, most nations enshrine anti-defection provisions in their constitutions, which are not depositories for temporary legislation.
+Many western scholars may be surprised to learn that parliamentary members who switch parties during the session may be expelled from parliament because they violate the law in their country.
+This paper studies such "anti-defection" laws.
+It investigates the extent of such legislation; why and how often legislators switch parties; how this phenomenon has been studied; why some scholars favor banning party switching; why politicians have legislated against party defections; and the consequences of such bans for political parties and party systems.
+It reveals that anti-defection laws are rare in established democracies but common in nascent democracies, where anti-defection laws are often defended as temporary measures to consolidate a chaotic party system.
+However, many nations enshrine anti-defection provisions in their constitutions, which are not depositories for temporary legislation.